projectglow/glow/docs/source/introduction.rst

   lift over to help produce analysis ready datasets.
 - Integration with existing tools: With Spark SQL, you can write user-defined functions (UDFs) in Python, R, or Scala.
 Glow also makes it easy to run DataFrames through command line tools.
-- Integration with other data types: Genomic data starts to get really interesting once you can join it with different data sets like health records, real world evidence, and medical images.
+- Integration with other data types: Genomic data can generate additional insights when joined with data sets such as electronic health records, real world evidence, and medical images.
 Since Glow returns native Spark SQL DataFrames, its simple to join multiple data sets together.